ndgigliotti/afterthoughts/README.md

-# Phrase Foundry
+# FinePhrase

-Forge n-gram embeddings using state-of-the-art transformers.
+Generate fine-grained n-gram embeddings with state-of-the-art transformers.

 This is a new project that is heavily under development.
 Please check back soon for updates.

 ## Concept

-Phrase Foundry provides a fast and context-aware method of embedding n-grams using transformers.
-It can be used for a variety of tasks, including semantic search, search-based classification, clustering, cluster interpretation, and more.
-Its primary feature is the ability to "melt down" the transformer's contextually enriched token embeddings and "cast" them into n-gram embeddings.
+FinePhrase provides a fast, memory efficient, and context-aware method of generating massive numbers of n-gram embeddings using transformers.
+It can be used for a variety of tasks, including semantic search, rules-based classification, clustering, cluster interpretation, and more.
+Its primary feature is the ability to efficiently combine the transformer's contextually enriched token embeddings to derive n-gram embeddings.
 This is done by calculating all the possible token n-grams and averaging the corresponding token embeddings from the model's final hidden state.
 The result is a set of contextually enriched n-gram embeddings.

+Unlike tools like [KeyBERT](https://github.com/MaartenGr/KeyBERT), the purpose of FinePhrase is not to extract the top key-phrases from a document, nor even to extract their embeddings.
+Rather, the purpose is to extract *all* the n-gram embeddings to facilitate fine-grained analysis.
+FinePhrase is designed to be highly memory efficient, allowing you to generate n-gram embeddings for tens of thousands of documents of without running out of memory.
+That means holding tens of millions of n-gram embeddings in memory at once, depending on the configuration.

+### Motivation

+Typically data scientists opt to use document-level embeddings for tasks like semantic search, clustering, and classification.
+This is generally much faster, more memory efficient, and more scalable.
+However, these embeddings can be too coarse to capture the nuances of the data, representing the "overall meaning" at the expense of the details.
+By using n-gram embeddings, you can capture the meaning of the data at a much finer level of granularity.
+This can be particularly useful when working with long or complex documents, where there are multiple topics discussed in different parts of the document.

+For example, suppose that your documents are lengthy movie reviews, and you are looking for one particular claim of interest, such as "the characters are one-dimensional".
+If you use document-level embeddings, you may find that you miss reviews where character development is a minor concern and not the central topic of the review.
+However, if you use n-gram embeddings, you can find any part of the review where one-dimensional characters are mentioned.

+### Advantages and Limitations

 One of the key advantages of this approach is the efficiency of deriving n-gram embeddings downstream of the model.
-Rather than finding n-grams using e.g. `nltk` and running each n-gram through the model as a separate sequence, the entire document is run through the model at once.
-Since running sequences through the model is the bottleneck of the process, it is much faster to run through a small number of documents than a large number of short sequences.
+Rather than finding n-grams first and running each n-gram through the model as a separate sequence, the entire document is run through the model at once.
+Since running sequences through the model is computationally intensive, it is much faster to run through a small number of documents through than a large number of short sequences.

+The most obvious limitation of this approach is that extracting thousands of embeddings per document (all possible n-grams) is extremely memory intensive.
+Hence, a considerable amount of engineering has gone into making this process as memory efficient as possible.
+This includes using the `transformers` library for efficient model loading, using PyTorch for efficient GPU memory management, and dynamically fitting PCA during inference to reduce the dimensionality of the embeddings.

 ## Features